elasticpath/textlint-rule-no-dead-relative-link/test/fixtures/testFiles/validLinkTest.md

-This is a link to valid anchor in same file [validSameFileAnchor](#valid-links) This is a link to valid anchor in same file [validSameFileAnchor](#no-paragraph) This is a link to valid anchor in file to be resolved as markdown [validMDAnchorLink](../linkTestFile.html#header-5) This is an invalid link routed to a valid link [invalidLink](../../linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidLink](../../linkTestFile.md#fundamentals)
+This is a link to valid anchor in same file [validSameFileAnchor](#valid-links) This is a link to valid anchor in same file [validSameFileAnchor](#no-paragraph) This is a link to valid anchor in file to be resolved as markdown [validMDAnchorLink](../linkTestFile.html#header-5)
  >This is valid link in the textlint repo [textlint](https://textlint.github.io)

+This is an invalid link routed to a valid link [invalidLink](../../linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../../linkTestFile.md#fundamentals) This is an invalid link routed to a valid link [invalidLink](../dir/linkTestFile.md) This is an invalid link routed to a valid link with an anchor [invalidAnchorLink](../dir/linkTestFile.md#fundamentals)

 ## No Paragraph